Gregor-Mendel-Institute/gwaR/README.md

 the GWAS table, the rank of the SNP of interest and optionally a SNPmatrix.
 If no SNPmatrix is provided, 1001genomes.org is queried to obtain SNP presence / absence information for the accessions in the phenotype table.
+The for_limix table used here, is similar to the image_data table defined above, but contains some summary variables, such as relative senescence, computed by dividing the number of pixels classified as senescent, by the total plant pixels (green, anthocyanin, senescent).

 ``` r
 phenotype_by_snp(phenotype_table = for_limix %>%